lotaris/jee-oauth/use-oath-tokens.md

-Use OAuth tokens
+#Use OAuth tokens
----

 In this step you need to implement the classes required for Authorization with OAuth tokens and to configure in Spring Security the filters for all your endpoints.

-### Implement IOAuthTokenDetailsBuilder to build OAuthTokenDetails
+## Implement IOAuthTokenDetailsBuilder to build OAuthTokenDetails

 //TODO

-### Extend AbstractExceptionTranslationFilter
+## Extend AbstractExceptionTranslationFilter

 //TODO

-### Configure Spring security filters for all API calls
+## Configure Spring security filters for all API calls

 //TODO